scicloj/scicloj.ml.tribuo/README.md

 # scicloj/scicloj.ml.tribuo

-ntegration of tribuo ML library into the scicloj.ml / metamorh farmework.
+Integration of [tribuo](https://tribuo.org) ML library into the scicloj.ml / metamorph framework.

 ## Usage

-FIXME: write usage documentation!
+All models of tribuo are supported out of the box, via a configuration map.
+See tribuo website for details.

 ``` clojure
 (require '[scicloj.ml.tribuo]